azmeena/CEIArchitectureKatas/README.md

 ## Our AI-Powered Solution

+Our solution primarily leverages the Microsoft Azure ecosystem, given its comprehensive suite of AI, infrastructure, and supporting technologies required to deliver this solution effectively.
+One key consideration during our design deliberations was AI platform stability and potential vendor lock-in.
+However, we determined that Microsoft’s position as a leading and mature player in the enterprise AI space, combined with its proven product stability, mitigates much of this risk.
+Furthermore, Azure’s AI Foundry architecture provides flexibility to switch or integrate new underlying AI models as the LLM landscape evolves, without disrupting the overall solution stack.
+This ensures long-term adaptability and resilience against shifts in the rapidly changing AI ecosystem.

+Additionally, we selectively incorporated non-Microsoft products in areas where alternative solutions demonstrated clear superiority over their Microsoft counterparts.
+For instance, we integrated Google Maps for location services due to its richer mapping data and advanced APIs, and adopted open-source frameworks such as Prophet for demand forecasting, given their proven accuracy and flexibility.
+This hybrid approach ensures we leverage the best-in-class technologies across the ecosystem while maintaining seamless integration within the Azure-based architecture.

 **1. **Demand Prediction Engine: Putting Vehicles Where They're Needed****

 The Challenge: How do we know when and where people will want vehicles?
 Can we anticipate customer needs?